siddharth691/GeorgiaTech-Logo-Projection/README.md

 # Georgia Tech Logo Projection using Homography

-Mini project to project Georgia Tech logo on a video using homography.
+Project to project Georgia Tech logo on a goal post in a football match video using homography.

 Data taken from Upenn Robotics Perception course.

+None of the package functions are used

 ### Prerequisites